hashicorp/vault/website/source/docs/config/index.html.md

   * `advertise_addr` (optional) - For backends that support HA, this is the address to advertise to other Vault servers in the cluster for request forwarding.
+As an example, if a cluster contains nodes A, B, and C, node A should set it to the address that B and C should redirect client nodes to when A is the active node and B and C are standby nodes.
+This may be the same address across nodes if using a load balancer or service discovery.
 Most HA backends will attempt to determine the advertise address if not provided.
 This can also be set via the `VAULT_ADVERTISE_ADDR` environment variable.

 #### Backend Reference: Consul